bizzymonkai/mb_img_swap/README.md

 it is a good idea to use the same dimensions for the different images, obviously.

-4) This completely frees the <a> tag from the equation. you can encapsulate rollovers in a link, or not, it doesn't matter. the rollover behavoir is now associated with the img class, and not the link's event behavoir.
+4) This completely frees the A(LINK) tag from the equation. you can encapsulate rollovers in a link, or not, it doesn't matter. the rollover behavoir is now associated with the img class, and not the link's event behavoir.
 Rolls back instantly to original image. delete the obj.onmouseout = function() if you don't want it to rollback.

 5) test page and images are in this repository as 'img_swap_test.html'